permafrost-dev/node-ray/README.md

 ## How is this different from `js-ray`?

-This is a more complete implementation written in typescript, and its primary use case is for NodeJS projects, although it can be used in Browser environments as well.
+This package is a more comprehensive implementation written in Typescript, and its primary use case is for NodeJS projects, although it also works within browser environments.

-The codebase was translated to Typescript directly from the original PHP source code of [`spatie/ray`](https://github.com/spatie/ray).
+The codebase was translated to Typescript directly from [`spatie/ray`](https://github.com/spatie/ray).

-As a result, `node-ray` supports the majority of features that exist in the original package; [`js-ray`](https://github.com/m1guelpf/ray-js) does not.
+As a result, `node-ray` implements most features in the original package; [`js-ray`](https://github.com/m1guelpf/ray-js) does not.

-We did draw some inspiration for portions of the code from [`js-ray`](https://github.com/m1guelpf/ray-js), however.
+However, we did draw some inspiration for portions of the code from [`js-ray`](https://github.com/m1guelpf/ray-js).

 ## Using the package